WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission.

 • No fees.
 Skip the cost of banking.
 You won’t incur any monthly fees, foreign transaction fees, or inactivity fees.

-EQ Bank Tax-Free Savings Account
+EQ Bank Tax-Free Savings Account (TFSA)

-EQ Bank Registered Retirement Savings Plan
+EQ Bank Retirement Savings Plan (RRSP)

+EQ Bank’s Retirement Savings Plan (RSP) provides an interest rate of 3.00%.
 The account works like any other RRSP requires no minimum balance or contributions, and is free to use with no annual fees.

 EQ Bank First Home Savings Account

 As Canada’s first fully digital, no-fee FHSA, those saving for a down payment on a qualifying home can do so at an interest rate of 3.00%.
-Contribute $8,000, tax-fee annually for a total of up to $40,000.
-When the time comes, you can withdraw your down payment without having to pay it back.

-EQ Bank US Dollar Account
+EQ Bank U.S. Dollar Account

-EQ Bank offers A US Dollar savings account for anyone looking to hold USD.
-Account owners earn 3.00%* interest on their savings and EQ Bank claims to have one of the lowest exchange rates in Canada.
+EQ Bank offers a U.S. Dollar savings account for anyone looking to hold USD.
+Account owners earn 3.00% interest on their savings and EQ Bank claims to have one of the lowest exchange rates in Canada.

 From this account, owners can make USD transfers to another Canadian account for free.
 It is also possible to make international money transfers to the United States and other countries around the world using EQ Bank’s in-house application, Wise.

-EQ Bank GICs
+EQ Bank mortgage offerings

 EQ Bank offers both non-registered and registered GICs, which stand apart from other low-risk investment options available in Canada.
+That’s because of their incredibly competitive interest rates and flexible term deposit investing options.

 While funds invested in a GIC are inaccessible until term maturity, EQ Bank provides multiple deposit term options, making it suitable for all types of long-term and short-term investing goals.